chenjoyq/intl-airfare-pricing/scripts/README.md

 `airfare_model.csv`
 .csv containing aggregated, cleaned dataset to be used in model

+`airfare_orig.csv`
+.csv containing uncleaned, raw data collected from scraper (used in exploratory notebook)

 `server.py`
 Python script for server code to be accessed by Flask